Jihong-Zhu/Jihong-Zhu.github.io/_posts/2019-03-31-Configuration-space.markdown

 2. Topology

 For the same DoFs, we can have different topologies.
 A 2D plane is not of the same topology as a sphere, which can also be represented by two quantities: latitude and longitude.
+For the same DoFs, we can have different topologies.
+A 2D plane is not of the same topology as a sphere, which can also be represented by two quantities: latitude and longitude.

 # C-space representation
 Normally for $$n$$ DoFs rigid bodies we can describe its c-space using $$n$$ linear independent parameters.
 But, with such representation, we could have singularities.
 Take latitude and longitude for example, when we are around the poles area, the representation could switch signs, and this will create problem when we try to compute velocity using the representation.